 photo credit: Paul Blakemore, Bristol, September 2018

 I have a BA in Geology and from that background has remained an interest in what lies within and beyond the human body and a soulful engagement with my environment, be it human or not, constructed or natural, and in the structures that link us.
 The most pervasive aspect of my work is simply to relate and connect, and inviting others to do so too from their subjective and unique perspective through a form of dancing and presence.

-Since I came to the UK in 2007 to study at Trinity Laban, I have worked and collaborated with numerous artists, among which h2dance, Tara D’Arquian, Candoco Dance Company, Annie Lok, Lisa-May Thomas, Mary Pearson, Laura Doehler and Tania Soubry, Joe Moran, Noa Zamir, Julia Bardsley, etc. and I have performed as much on stage as in non-theatrical spaces or landscapes.
+Since I came to the UK in 2007 to study at Trinity Laban, I have worked and collaborated with numerous artists, among which h2dance, Tara D’Arquian, Candoco Dance Company, Annie Lok, Lisa-May Thomas, Mary Pearson, mayfield brooks, Simonetta Alessandri, Joe Moran, Noa Zamir, Julia Bardsley, Glyndebourne Opera, etc. and I have performed as much on stage as in non-theatrical spaces or landscapes.
 Most recently I have started working with French choreographers Mathilde Monfreux and Andrew Graham based in Marseille.